Paul promoted, played and sang in many music bands during his teenage years and twenties. Born in the UK, he now lives in Florida.

-As well as causing him a lot of physical pain, these ailments also created major problems for his life as a musician.
+As well as causing him a lot of physical pain, these ailments also created major barriers in his career as a musician.
 It was automatic neuropathy, a condition associated with diabetics, that stopped him from touring (the condition was correctly diagnosed in 1997, after his symptoms had previously been wrongly interpreted as Shy-Drager syndrome, a neurodegenerative disease that resembles Parkinson’s Disease).

 With touring gone, Cash focused on recording, as well as spending more time with his wife, June at their Jamaican holiday home, where the sunshine seemed to ease the physical pain caused by his ailments.

-Then things deteriorated further, when Cash was struck down with pneumonia in 1998, causing him to suffer a period of hospitalization and worse still, lung damage.
-But Cash continued to record.
+The singer's health deteriorated further in 1998, when he was struck down with pneumonia, causing him to suffer a period of hospitalization and worse still, lung damage.
+However, Cash continued to record.

 Then, in 2002, the album American IV: The Man Comes Around was released.
-This album was noticeably darker and more serious in its tone than with some of his earlier recordings and suggested that Cash was attempting to come to terms his mortality.
+This album was noticeably darker and more somber in its tone than with some of the earlier recordings and suggested that Cash was attempting to come to terms his mortality.

 The Death of June Carter

-Just when Johnny Cash seemed to have reached a new creative peak and was enjoying the afterglow created by the success of “Hurt”, he was struck by a terrible shock when his beloved wife, June Carter died suddenly in May 2003.
-She went into hospital for a heart operation and never came out again.
+Just when Johnny Cash seemed to have reached a new creative peak and was enjoying the afterglow created by the success of “Hurt”, he was struck by a terrible shock when his beloved wife June Carter died suddenly in May 2003.
+She went into hospital for a routine heart-valve replacement operation and never came out again.

 Cash had relied on June for most of his later life as a source of stability and support.
-She had supported him through illnesses and addictions and been his constant companion for 35 years.
+She had helped him through his many illnesses and addictions and been his constant companion for 35 years.
 Now she was gone.